 Under her leadership, and based on recommendations from the Muslim community, Dr. Mirahmadi established the International Cultural Center (ICC) to engage families in interfaith social action and community building initiatives where people from all traditions can converge to promote principles of peace, social harmony and pluralism.

-An authority in the field for almost two decades, Dr. Mirahmadi has briefed numerous policymakers both in the US and abroad, and has presented at conferences organized by the US Department of Defense, US Congressional Anti-Terrorism Caucus, the Federal Bureau of Investigations, the National Fusion Center, the National Counter-Terrorism Center, and the Director of National Intelligence.
-She currently serves on the LAPD’s Community Police Advisory Board, and the Director of National Intelligence’s Heritage Council.
+An authority in the field for over two decades, Dr. Mirahmadi has briefed numerous policymakers both in the US and abroad, and has presented at conferences organized by the US Department of Defense, US Congressional Anti-Terrorism Caucus, the Federal Bureau of Investigations, the National Fusion Center, the National Counter-Terrorism Center, and the Director of National Intelligence.
+She has served on the LAPD’s Community Police Advisory Board, and the Director of National Intelligence’s Heritage Council.
 Given her expertise, she received a political appointment in 2004 to the US Embassy of Afghanistan as Senior Advisor for Civil Society Infrastructure.

-Dr Mirahmadi is the author of the monographs “Pakistan’s Civil Society: Alternative Channels to Countering Violent Extremism” (2012), “From Community Building to Countering Extremism: An A-to-Z Guide to Pakistan’s Civil Society” (2012), “A Community-Based Approach to Countering Radicalization: A Partnership for America” (2011) and “Traditional Muslim Networks: Pakistan’s Untapped Resource in the Fight against Terrorism” (2010).
+Dr Mirahmadi is the author of the monographs “Afghanistan 2014 and Beyond: The Role of Civil Society in Peacebuilding and Countering Violent” (2014), “From Community Building to Countering Extremism: A Guide to Afghanistan’s Civil Society” (2014), “Pakistan’s Civil Society: Alternative Channels to Countering Violent Extremism” (2012), “From Community Building to Countering Extremism: An A-to-Z Guide to Pakistan’s Civil Society” (2012), “A Community-Based Approach to Countering Radicalization: A Partnership for America” (2011) and “Traditional Muslim Networks: Pakistan’s Untapped Resource in the Fight against Terrorism” (2010).